-The following essay topic analysis examines the University of Virginia’s Darden School of Business (UVA / Darden) MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines the University of Virginia’s Darden School of Business (UVA / Darden) MBA admissions essays for the 2020-2021 admissions season.
+You can also review essay topic analyses for all of the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Tell us what you would want your learning team to know about you – personal, professional or both.
+Tell us what you would want your learning team to know about you – personally, professionally, or both.
 (100 words)

 Given the narrow word limit, applicants will need to reflect carefully on the aspects of their backgrounds they most want to highlight.
 While a brief mention of your professional background and career goals may be appropriate, we encourage applicants to use this opportunity to showcase elements of their personalities and candidacies that they will not have the chance to address in their responses to the other application essays.
 Perhaps you have a particularly interesting work or extra-curricular experience to share, or a personal accomplishment or aspect of your heritage of which you’re especially proud.
 By focusing on a range of qualities and characteristics, this essay will allow applicants to demonstrate the well-rounded nature of their candidacies even within the 100 word limit.

-This prompt is an abbreviated version of the typical career goals essay, focusing only on applicants’ career plans for immediately after graduation rather than for the long term.
+This prompt is an abbreviated version of the typical career goals essay, focusing on applicants’ career plans immediately after graduation.
 In addition to describing their ideal target employer(s) and job position, applicants are also asked to explain the motivation behind their choices.
-Connecting your detailed plans to your prior career experiences and demonstrated passions will go a long way towards proving to the adcom that your plans are realistic and well thought through.
+Noting one’s long-term goal would add more understanding for the choice of the short-term goal, and help to address the “why” part of the prompt.
+Connecting your detailed short-term plans to your prior career experiences and demonstrated passions will also go a long way towards proving to the adcom that your plans are realistic and well-reasoned.

 Clear Admit Resources